 Communication as the third pillar aims to initiate a broad debate about animal testing and alternative methods with political stakeholders, scientific institutions, funding agencies and the general public.

 Innovative alternative methods and improvements in animal experiments produce more replicable results in biomedical science.
 This is a major contribution to responsible science as part of the Charité strategy 2030.
 The 3Rs ensure improvements in animal welfare.
 Transparent science-based communication facilitates an open debate by society at large about the ethics between humans and animals.
 Charité 3R thus promotes the political goal of making Berlin the capital of alternative methods.

 A wide range of results:

-So far, Charité 3R has introduced eight fundinglines funding 35 projects overall.
+So far, Charité 3R has introduced nine fundinglines funding 35 projects overall.
 Numerous high-ranked scientific publications confirm the relevance of the research.

 The Einstein Centre EC3R as well Organo-Strat are two initiatives whose funding was decisively promoted by Charité 3R.

 The Charité 3R Toolbox offers scientists an online introduction to the 3Rs.
 It comprises links to validated information and tools of renowned 3R institutions from all over the world.